Official website of the Department of Homeland Security

 Applications, authorization statements, inquiry forms, and related instructions.

-Below you will find information on policies, procedures, and general reference information related to personnel security at DHS.
-This information is provided to aid DHS’s industry partners, as well as the general public, in navigating the personnel security landscape when doing business with DHS.
+Information on policies, procedures, and general reference information related to security programs at DHS.
+This information is provided to aid DHS’s industry partners, as well as the general public, in navigating the security landscape when doing business with or applying for employment with DHS.

 Candidates for the Secretary's Honors Attorney Program are asked to submit a cover letter, resume, law school transcript (unofficial copies will be accepted), and the following checklist to firstname.lastname@example.org.
 This application checklist must be submitted with application materials.